JamesJGoodwin/flaut-anomaly/README.md

 1. Read a message and parse the URL it contains
 2. Prepare the image using `service.prerender.cloud/screenshot`
 3. Post image to VK.com with corresponding description and direct link to the search page with a ticket

+It also has web dashboard which keeps you up to date about what's going on at the server.
+Built with JWT and WebSocket makes it blazing fast, secure and real-time.

+## TODO
+- User management and access rights (upload images, modify users, etc)
+- Refactor typing for websocket data flow